There are ways that friends and other family members can help family caregivers. These methods and a brief explanation of each are given below.

 - Caregivers of aging loved ones experiencing cognitive decline are under much more stress than those who aren’t.

-- Often the caregiver feels like they have lost their loved one psychologically long before they lose them physically.
+- Often family caregivers feel like they have lost their loved one psychologically long before they lose them physically.

 - It’s a different kind of grieving they are experiencing; their loss takes place in steps, over a longer period of time.